peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 **Returns:**

-* A text string in the recommended case combination, or null if "str" is null.
+* A text string in the recommended case combination, or null if <code>
+ str</code> is null.

 ### GetLanguageList
     public static List<String> GetLanguageList​(String str)